sdecena/AWD-Seatwork-1/readme.md

 - 01/26: Created the car rental page with the 10 cards of the vehicles.
 Also added animations on the rent button and hover for other elements.
 - 01/27: Added the customer information page that confirms the rental.
 Also implemented the javascript for the alerts and the local storage of the rented vehicles and user infos.
 - 01/28: Adjusted some of the javascript codes and the design of the website.
-- 01/29: Fixing some javascript errors and finishing README.
+- 01/29: Fix some javascript errors and finishing README.